 Do you need a consultation about your executor fiduciary duties?
 Call me before it is too late.

 About Edward Olkovich

 Executors facing estate challenges call Ed Olkovich, who is a Toronto estate lawyer and Certified Specialist in Estates and Trusts Law.
 Ed is also an author and edits Carswell’s legal guide Compensation and Duties of Estate Trustees, Guardians and Attorneys.
-He has resolved estate disputes and probate problems since 1978. © 2016Posted By: Ed Olkovich In: Estates, Executors, Probate On: May 29th, 2016
+He has resolved estate disputes and probate problems since 1978. © 2016Posted In: Estates, Executors, Probate On: May 29th, 2016